ArchiveTeam/youtube-dislikes-grab/README.md

 youtube-dislikes-grab
 =============

-More information about the archiving project can be found on the ArchiveTeam wiki: [YouTube](http://archiveteam.org/index.php?title=YouTube)
+More information about the archiving project can be found on the ArchiveTeam wiki: [YouTube Dislikes](https://wiki.archiveteam.org/index.php/YouTube#Removal_of_public_video_dislikes_.28December_2021.29)

 Setup instructions
 =========================